 - Other children who have a sibling in the school at the time of admission.

-If it is not possible to offer places for all applications within any criterion above, priority will be given to those living closest to the school.
-This will be measured by the distance between the Ordnance Survey address points for the school and the home measured in a straight line, nearer addresses having more priority over more distant ones.
-This address point is within the body of the property and is usually located at its centre.
-In the event of distances being the same for 2 or more applicants, places will be allocated by a random draw.
+If it is not possible to offer places for all applications within any criterion above, priority will be given to those living closest to the school measured by the distance in a straight line (not along roads or paths) from your address to the centre of the school.
+In the event of distances being the same for 2 or more applicants, places will be allocated by random allocation.

 Notes for Applicants:

-a.
-All applications will be considered at the same time and after the closing date for admissions which is 15 January 2020.
+- All applications will be considered at the same time and after the closing date for admissions which is 15th January 2021.
 Applications received after this date will be treated as a late application and will not be considered until after the main allocation of places has taken place.

 - For a child to be considered as a Catholic evidence of a Catholic Baptism or reception into the Catholic Church is required.
 Written evidence of reception into the Catholic Church can be obtained by referring to the Register of Receptions, or in some cases a sub-section of the Baptismal Registers of the Church in which the Rite of Reception took place.
 If, for example, a child has been baptised in the Church of England and the parents are subsequently admitted to the Catholic Church through the RCIA programme, the child must also be admitted to the Church by the Rite of Reception.

-The Governing Body will require written evidence in the form of a Certificate of Reception before applications for school places can be considered for categories of ‘Baptised Catholics’.
+The governing board will require written evidence in the form of a Certificate of Reception before applications for school places can be considered for categories of ‘Baptised Catholics’.
 A Certificate of Reception is to include full name, date of birth, date of reception and parent(s) name(s).
 The certificate must also show that it is copied from the records kept by the place of reception.

-Those who have difficulty obtaining written evidence of baptism for a good reason, may still be considered as baptised Catholics but only after they have been referred to the parish priest who, after consulting with the Salford Diocese will decide how the question of baptism is to be resolved and how written evidence is to be produced in accordance with the law of the Church.
+Those who have difficulty obtaining written evidence of baptism for a good reason, may still be considered as baptised Catholics but only after they have been referred to the parish priest who, after consulting with the Director of Education or officers of the DDFE will decide how the question of baptism is to be resolved and how written evidence is to be produced in accordance with the law of the Church.

 - ‘Sibling’ is defined in these arrangements as full, half or step brothers and sisters, adopted and foster brothers and sisters who are living at the same address and are part of the same family unit.
 This does not include cousins or other family relationships.

-- A waiting list for children who have not been offered a place will be kept for one term and will be ranked according to the Admission Criteria.
-The waiting list does not consider the date the application was received or the length of time a child’s name has been on the waiting list.
+- A waiting list for children who have not been offered a place will be kept and will be ranked according to the admission criteria.
+The waiting list does not consider the date the application was received, or the length of time a child’s name has been on the waiting list.
 This means that a child’s position on the list may change if another applicant is refused a place and their child has higher priority in the admissions criteria.

-- If an application for admission has been turned down by the Governing Body, parents may appeal to an Independent Appeals Panel.
+- If an application for admission has been turned down by the Governing Board, parents may appeal to an independent appeals panel.
 Parents must be allowed at least twenty school days from the date of notification that their application was unsuccessful to submit that appeal.
-Parents must give reasons for appealing in writing and the decision of the Appeals Panel is binding on the Governors.
+Parents must give reasons for appealing in writing and the decision of the appeals panel is binding on the governors.

 - It is the duty of governors to comply with regulations on class size limits for children aged between rising five and seven.
-The Governing Body may exceed the regulations for twins and children from multiple births where one of the children is the 30th child admitted.
-This also applies to in-year applicants who are looked after/previously looked after, children of UK service personnel or children who move into the area for whom there is no other school available within a reasonable distance.
+The governing board may exceed the regulations for twins and children from multiple births where one of the children is the 30th child admitted.
+This also applies to in-year applicants who are looked after/previously looked after children of UK service personnel or children who move into the area for whom there is no other school available within a reasonable distance.